BenOvermyer/benovermyer.com/content/kb/armoring.md

 ---
-title: "Armoring"
+title: "Cosplay Armoring"
 date: 2019-12-24T12:38:52-05:00
 draft: false
-description: "Making armor for cosplay"
+description: "Notes on the fabrication of costume armor"
 ---

 These are notes regarding the fabrication of costume armor.